Elljaykei/IT2005-CallforHelp_SCDFXIBM/fiireclassifier/readme.md

 -For our environment we will be using PyCharm -Download all the files in this folder, including the fireclassifier.py

--once project folder, open file settings
+-once done project folder, open file settings

 ![file settings](filesetting.PNG)